manticoresoftware/manticoresearch/manual/Searching/Options.md

 In case Manticore cannot calculate the exact matching documents count, you will see `total_relation: gte` in the query [meta information](../Node_info_and_management/SHOW_META.md#SHOW-META), which means that the actual count is **Greater Than or Equal** to the total (`total_found` in `SHOW META` via SQL, `hits.total` in JSON via HTTP).
 If the total value is precise, you'll get `total_relation: eq`.

+### distinct_precision_threshold
+Integer.
+Default is `3500`.
+This option sets the threshold below which counts returned by `count distinct` are guaranteed to be exact within a plain index.

+Accepted values range from `500` to `15500`.
+Values outside this range will be clamped.

+When this option is set to `0`, it enables a legacy algorithm that ensures exact counts.
+This algorithm collects `{group; value}` pairs, sorts them, and periodically eliminates duplicates.
+The result is precise counts within a plain index.
+However, this approach is not suitable for high-cardinality datasets due to its high memory consumption and slow query execution.

+When `distinct_precision_threshold` is set to a value greater than `0`, Manticore employs a different algorithm.
+It loads counts into a hash table and returns the size of the table.
+If the hash table becomes too large, its contents are moved into a `HyperLogLog` data structure.
+At this point, the counts become approximate because HyperLogLog is a probabilistic algorithm.
+This approach maintains a fixed maximum memory usage per group, but there is a tradeoff in count accuracy.

+The accuracy of the `HyperLogLog` and the threshold for converting from the hash table to HyperLogLog are derived from the `distinct_precision_threshold` setting.
+It's important to use this option with caution since doubling its value will also double the maximum memory required to calculate counts.
+The maximum memory usage can be roughly estimated using this formula: `4 * max_matches * 2^(log2(distinct_precision_threshold) + 4)`, although in practice, count calculations often use less memory than the worst-case scenario.

 ### expand_keywords
 `0` or `1` (`0` by default).
 Expands keywords with exact forms and/or stars when possible.
 Refer to [expand_keywords](../Creating_a_table/NLP_and_tokenization/Wildcard_searching_settings.md#expand_keywords) for more details.